 - a.
-Six faculty/staff members appointed by the Vice President of Student Services. - b.
-The Vice President of Student Services who will serve as the chair without a vote, (unless there is a tie). - c.
-The Vice President of Instruction will serve on the committee in resource role, without a vote. - d.A note-taker
+Seven faculty/staff members appointed by the President. - b.
+The Executive Vice President of Instruction and Student Services will serve on the committee in resource role, without a vote. - c.
+A note-taker

 At least five faculty/staff members, plus the Chairperson must be present in order for the Committee to conduct business.